Blender v2.64 (sub 2) OBJ File: '' # www.blender.org mtllib cube.mtl o Cube v 1.000000 -1.000000 -1.000000 v 1.000000 -1.000000 1.000000 v -1.000000 -1.000000 1.000000 v -1.000000 -1.000000 -1.000000 v 1.000000 1.000000 -1.000000 v 1.000000 1.000000 1.000000 v -1.000000 1.000000 1.000000 v -1.000000

 Previously, I went over the process of writing an Away3D parser but skipped how to actually interpret the data in a file.
-In this post, I’m going to talk about the structure of an OBJ file (less complicated than SOUR), how it’s typical of all 3D files, and how in Away3D or any 3D engine one would turn its data into a usable 3D object.
+In this article, I’m going to talk about the structure of an OBJ file (less complicated than SOUR), how it’s typical of all 3D files, and how in Away3D or any 3D engine one would turn its data into a usable 3D object.

 First, let’s actually look at a 3D file, a simple cube saved by Blender.
 This cube has sides 2 Blender units long and is centered perfectly.
 (Hence all the 1’s and -1’s.)
 It has a material file and is UV-mapped.
 Unlike SOUR, it uses quads (four-pointed faces like rectangles, diamonds, or squares).